PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_port.md

 ### Required

 - `account_uuid` (String) The UUID for the billing account that should be billed.
-- `autoneg` (Boolean) Only applicable to 1Gbps ports.
-Controls whether auto negotiation is on (true) or off (false).
-The request will fail if specified with 10Gbps.
 - `description` (String) A brief description of the port.
 - `media` (String) Optic media type.

 	Enum: ["LX" "EX" "ZX" "LR" "ER" "ER DWDM" "ZR" "ZR DWDM" "LR4" "ER4" "CWDM4" "LR4" "ER4 Lite"]
-- `nni` (Boolean) Set this to true to provision an ENNI port.
-ENNI ports will use a nni_svlan_tpid value of 0x8100.

-	By default, ENNI ports are not available to all users.
-If you are provisioning your first ENNI port and are unsure if you have permission, contact support@packetfabric.com.
 - `pop` (String) Point of presence in which the port should be located.
 - `speed` (String) Speed of the port.